 4. Notice the Gap

 Pay attention to moments when who you are acting like does not match who you believe yourself to be.
 That gap is not a character flaw; it is a signal.
-It points directly to where your development work lives.
+It points directly to what needs development.

 5. Lead From Your Story